Maple Leaf Gardens: Loblaws and Ryerson/TMU (2004–present)

 MLSE refused to sell Maple Leaf Gardens to anyone who proposed to use it as an arena in competition with the Air Canada Centre.
 Among these turned down was Eugene Melnyk, owner of the Toronto St. Michael's Majors OHL hockey team and the Maple Leafs' rival team, the Ottawa Senators.
-Various redevelopment schemes were proposed, most notably an entertainment complex containing retail shops and cinemas (similar to the redevelopment of the Montreal Forum), but these plans were abandoned when it was discovered that the tiered arena seating was holding up the exterior walls of the building, acting as a form of interior flying buttress.
-If the bowl of seating were removed, therefore, the exterior walls would lose most of their support.
+Various redevelopment schemes were proposed, most notably an entertainment complex containing retail shops and cinemas (similar to the redevelopment of the Montreal Forum).
+Still, these plans were abandoned when it was discovered that the tiered arena seating was holding up the exterior walls of the building, acting as a form of interior flying buttress.
+If the bowl of seating were removed, the exterior walls would lose most of their support.

-Loblaw Companies, Canada's largest food retailer, purchased the Gardens in 2004 for $12 million under the condition that it not be used as a sports and entertainment facility, though MLSE eventually consented to allowing a small arena to be restored in the building.
-They were planning to convert the interior to accommodate a Real Canadian Superstore and parking.
-Immediately, there was criticism that the conversion of the building to retail uses diminished its heritage value, and that Maple Leaf Gardens should continue to serve as an arena in accordance with its rich history and traditions.
-Others, however, noted the structure had been deteriorating for a number of years where its ongoing use for minor league sports and events would not generate sufficient income to secure the building's preservation and restoration.
+Loblaw Companies, Canada's largest food retailer, purchased the Gardens in 2004 for $12 million under the condition that it not be used as a sports and entertainment facility.
+However, MLSE eventually consented to allowing a small arena to be restored in the building.
+They were planning to convert the interior to accommodate a Real Canadian Superstore (now Loblaws instead of RCSS) and parking.
+Immediately, there was criticism that the conversion of the building to retail uses diminished its heritage value and that Maple Leaf Gardens should continue to serve as an arena in accordance with its rich history and traditions.
+Others, however, noted the structure had been deteriorating for several years, and its ongoing use for minor league sports and events would not generate sufficient income to secure the building's preservation and restoration.
 Furthermore, the active re-use of the building would allow it to remain open to the public for years to come.